supahero1/shnet/docs/c/tcp.md

 A socket, even if it does not have `on_event` set, must have an event loop, because internal code still responds to the socket's events.
 That's why it's automatically created even if not specified.

+If you plan on using many sockets and/or servers in your application, it is in your best interest to reuse just a few event loops for all of them, instead of creating one for each (which will waste lots of resources).

 An eventless socket's only restriction is that it may not read data, since it has no way of knowing when any will arrive.
 However, it may